 Your teammate is human.
 Maybe their dad wakes them up for school every morning by punching them in the face.
 Perhaps their trusty doctor diagnosed them with tendonitis and drove off to Mexico with their girlfriend.
 Maybe their house is made of Legos.
 That’s the thing.
 You’ll never know.

-Most likely, they just hopped out of a game where someone was toxic to them, and they’re simply keeping the Olympic torch burning.
+Most likely, they just hopped out of a game where someone was toxic to them, and they’re keeping the Olympic torch burning.

 Don’t let toxic teammates under your skin.